RealOrangeOne/theorangeone.net/content/posts/my-stack-2017/index.md

 hide_header_image: true
 ---

-As a software engineer and perfectionist, I have my machines setup in a very specific way, so I can do my job properly and have everything just the way I like it.
-Thanks to my [dotfiles]({{< relref "projects/dotfiles" >}}), I have everything syncing up between machines, meaning the tools I use are setup correctly, the same, everywhere.
+As a software engineer and perfectionist, I have my machines set up in a very specific way, so I can do my job properly and have everything just the way I like it.
+Thanks to my [dotfiles]({{< relref "projects/dotfiles" >}}), I have everything syncing up between machines, meaning the tools I use are configured correctly, the same, everywhere.

 # OS
 My current distro of choice is [Arch](https://www.archlinux.org/), specifically [Antergos](https://antergos.com/).
 My main reason for choosing arch is the [AUR](https://aur.archlinux.org/).
 Almost every package I can think of is packaged there, often by the community.
 It's great to be able to install things through one method and have everything update in a single command.
 Antergos is also far easier to install than raw arch, and has little to no bloat that comes with it.